Reach your audience on apps and websites

 - In-market audiences: Select from these audiences to find consumers who are researching and actively considering buying products or services like those that you offer.

 These audiences are designed for advertisers focused on getting conversions from highly qualified customers.
-In-market audiences can help to drive remarketing performance and reach consumers close to completing a purchase.
+In-market audiences can help drive remarketing performance and reach consumers close to completing a purchase.

 - Demographic targeting lets you reach people on the Display Network who are associated with certain demographic categories, like gender or age range.
 Read more about demographics.